William Cooper (Aboriginal Australian): Protest against Kristallnacht

-On 6 December 1938, several weeks after Kristallnacht in Germany, Cooper led a delegation of the Australian Aboriginal League to the German Consulate in Melbourne to deliver a petition which condemned the "cruel persecution of the Jewish people by the Nazi government of Germany."
+"[C]ruel persecution of the Jewish people by the Nazi government of Germany" was an issue for the Australian Aboriginal League.
 In a 1997 essay, historian Gary Foley argued that it was "probable that the ironies of the deputation’s visit to the German Consulate were part of the group’s strategy to draw attention to the similarities between what was happening in Germany and how Aboriginal people were being dealt with in Australia."

+Cooper has been widely associated with the AAL's petition, although there is no evidence that he was present when the league attempted to hand over the petition.
+According to Monash University professor of history Bain Attwood, "it is quite likely that he was not, as his health had declined considerably by this time".

 The protest has been referred to as "the only private protest against the Germans following Kristallnacht."
 However, this characterisation has been disputed by historian Hilary L. Rubinstein as a "falsehood" and "not accurate".
 Rubinstein states there were in fact several other protests against Kristallnacht in Australia, which are "unremembered and unremarked by the Australian Jewish community today" compared with Cooper's actions.
 Rubenstein also states that accolades for Cooper's protest have been pushed by "leftist inverse racism" but this subjective view does not take into consideration the disenfranchisement of Indigenous Australians who at the time were not even able to vote, making this protest even more impressive.

 The German Consulate did not accept the petition, but Alf Turner, Cooper's grandson, presented the consulate with a replica letter 79 years later.

 In 2018 members of the Victorian Jewish community organised a walk on 6 December "in remembrance and appreciation of William Cooper and to reciprocate the march that he led on the German Consulate in Melbourne on the 6th December 1938."